marselosd/marselosd/README.md

 <h3 align="center" style="font-size:200%;">👋 Hello, I'm Marcelo!</h3>

-<h4>💻 I am a developer passionate about coding and technologies (especially the lower level stuff!).
+<h4>💻 I am a developer and graduate in IT passionate about coding and technologies (especially the lower level stuff!).
 I have experience with a big amount of languages and tools, including:</h4>

 ###
 - *💻 Programming Languages::🛠️Proficient🛠️*: